MRE-Code-Hub/Image-based-velocimetry-toolbox/README.md

-Indicator function for Optical Flow (OF) estimations
+Indicator function for Optical Flow estimations
 ===================================================

-Image-based velocimetry techniques have captured great interest in the study of air-water flows.
-Optical Flow is such an approach and refers refers to the apparent velocity vector field corresponding to the observed displacement of intensity patterns in successive image sequences.
+Image-based velocimetry techniques have captured great interest in the study of air-water flows, for example bubble image velocimetry (BIV) or Optical Flow (OF).
+In this context, Optical Flow refers refers to the apparent velocity vector field corresponding to the observed displacement of intensity patterns in successive image sequences.

 - Single-threshold filter to detect air- and water-phases.
 - Segmentation of the signal based on a small number of encompassed bubbles/droplets.